-MS Excel also offers us to type superscripted numbers (only 1, 2 and 3) using the Alt Key.
-To do the same, we need to press some numbers while pressing the Alt Key.
+MS Excel also offers us to type superscript numbers (only 1, 2, and 3) using the Alt key.
+To do the same, we must press some numbers while pressing the “Alt” key.

-Specified shortcuts will only work if the font chosen is ‘Calibri’ or ‘Arial’.
-If we have selected any other font, then the characters may be different which we get after typing these codes.
+The specified shortcuts will only work if the font is “Calibri” or “Arial.”
+If we have selected any other font, then the characters may be different, which we get after typing these codes.

-The superscripted number or the number written with this are converted into ‘Number String’ that is why we cannot use these values for calculation.
+The superscripted number or the number written with this is converted into “Number String.”
+That is why we cannot use these values for calculation.

 #5 – Char Function Method

-We can also use the ‘Char’ function for typing superscripted numbers.
+We can also use the “CHAR” function for superscript typing numbers.
 The details are as below:

-If we had to add the same superscripted number to all the numbers, then we can use the ‘Custom’ format.
+If we had to add the same superscripted number to all the numbers, then we could use the “Custom” format.

-In the ‘Number’ tab, we will select the Custom and type the desired superscript 0² and then click on ‘OK’.
+In the “Number” tab, we will select the “Custom,“ type the desired superscript 0² and then click on “OK.”

 The output will be:

-Unlike the previous method, this only changes the visual representation of the cell not the real value in the cell (difference can be checked by checking value in the formula bar and in the cell).
-If we use the cell in any of the formulae, the real value (formula bar value) will be used for calculation.
+Unlike the previous method, this only changes the cell’s visual representation, not the cell’s real value (we can check the difference by checking the ing value in the formula bar and the cell).
+If we use the cell in any formulae, the real value (formula bar value) will be used for calculation.

-For example, we can use superscript in excel shortcut to writing square units like m2 or inch2, ordinal numbers such as 1st, 2nd, or 3rd, or exponents in math such as 23 or 52.
+For example, we can use superscript shortcuts to write square units like m2 or inch2, ordinal numbers such as 1st, 2nd, or 3rd, or exponents in math such as 23 or 52.

 Things to Remember

-- Most Excel formatting can be applied to any data type in the same way but Superscript in excel shortcut has a different story.
-We cannot apply superscript in excel shortcut to numbers as this would convert numbers to strings.
-If we want to make calculation then we need to use the ‘^’ operator like below for getting the effect of power (Superscripted number).
+- Most Excel formatting can similarly apply to any data type, but the superscript shortcut has a different story.
+We cannot apply superscript shortcuts to numbers, as this would convert numbers to strings.
+If we want to make calculations, we need to use the ‘^’ operator like below to get the power effect (superscripted number).

-This has been a guide to Superscript in Excel.
-Here we discuss the top 5 methods to superscript along with excel example and downloadable excel templates.
-You may also look at these useful functions in excel –
+This article is a guide to Superscript in Excel.
+Here, we discuss the top 5 methods to superscript along with Excel examples and downloadable Excel templates.
+You may also look at these useful functions in Excel: –